Macrometacorp/docs/docs/queries/c8ql/operations/filter.md

   RETURN u
 ```

 This might just return the Chloe document, because the `LIMIT` is applied before the second `FILTER`.
-No more than 5 documents arrive at the second `FILTER` block, and not all of them fulfill the gender criterion, eventhough there are more than 5 active female users in the collection.
+No more than 5 documents arrive at the second `FILTER` block, and not all of them fulfill the gender criterion, even though there are more than 5 active female users in the collection.
 A more deterministic result can be achieved by adding a `SORT` block:

 ```js
 FOR u IN users